Policy on Promotional Activities in the University of Chicago Library

 - Regenstein: bulletin boards are located in the entryway to the bookstacks on floors 2-5 and in Ex Libris

-- Crerar: bulletin boards are located on the west side of the 1st Floor reference area and in the Lower Level lounge area
+- Crerar: bulletin boards are located in the Lower Level copy room and in the Lower Level lounge area

-- SSA: a bulletin board is located in the glass-walled entrance
+- Social Work: a bulletin board is located in the glass-walled entrance

 Any postings that violate the Library's policies outlined in Maintaining a Scholarly Environment in the Library will be immediately removed.
 Posting material in areas outside these designated bulletin boards is prohibited.